abdelmonem55/learn-rust/multisig-factory.md

 #[serde(crate = "near_sdk::serde", untagged)]
 ```

-used to select [serde](serde.rs) crate and so we give it a path to it here
+used to select [serde](serde.rs) crate and so we give it a path to it here.

 ----